reesecantu/learn-react-social-media/README.md

 ## Next Steps

+- edit/delete posts
+- lazy loading on post lists and comments
 - Search feature for posts and communities
 - User profiles with editable information
 - Support for multiple login options